gthvn1/haskell_kindergarten/README.md

 Used to store all my tests in haskell.
 It is not a project, there is a bunch of stuff that are not related each other.
 And there is probably a lot of garbage code.
-So it is really just for testing and playing purpose.
+So it is really just for testing and playing purposes.

 ## Data Learning